ponylang/pony-patterns/CONTRIBUTING.md

 # Contributing to Pony Patterns

 Hi there!
 Thanks for your interest in contributing to Pony Patterns.
-The book is being developed in Markdown and hosted at  [Gitbook](https://www.gitbook.com/book/ponylang/pony-patterns/details).
+The book is being developed in Markdown.
 We welcome external contributors.
 In fact, we encourage them.

 Please note, that by submitting any content to the Pony Patterns book you are agreeing that it can be licensed under our [license](LICENSE.md).
 Furthermore, you are testifying that you own the copyright to the submitted content and indemnify Pony Patterns from any copyright claim that might result from your not being the authorized copyright holder.